 Keith Haviland was appointed to our Board of Directors in July 2017.
 He brings 35 years of global technology and business experience to WNS, including strategic vision, executive leadership, operational execution and C-suite relationships.
-He spent 23 years with Accenture where he was a key founder of their offshore business model and global delivery network for their Technology Services later becoming responsible for all client-facing technology.
-He finished his tenure at Accenture in 2013 as Senior Managing Director of Technology Services services and a member of their Global Leadership Council.
+He spent 23 years with Accenture where he was a key founder of their offshore business model and global delivery network for their Technology Services later becoming responsible for all client -facing technology.
+He finished his tenure at Accenture in 2013 as Senior Managing Director of Technology Services and a member of their Global Leadership Council.
 Currently, Keith is an Emmy nominated film producer and the founder of Haviland Digital Limited, a company dedicated to creating award-winning intelligent film, television and digital media.
-He also serves on the board of Mission Control Productions Limited, Mirabilis Technology Services Limited, Caravan Media Limited, Haviland Digital Co-Productions Limited, 35 Yard Development Limited and Tin Goose Films Ltd. Mr. Haviland received a Master of Arts degree from Gonville and Caius College, Cambridge University in Mathematics and Management Science and is Fellow of the British Computer Society, a Fellow of the Institution of Engineering and Technology and a Liveryman of the Worshipful Company of Information Technologists.
+He also serves on the board of Mission Control Productions Limited, Caravan Media Limited, Haviland Digital Co-Productions Limited, 35 Yard Development Limited and Tin Goose Films Ltd. Mr. Haviland received a Master of Arts degree from Gonville and Caius College, Cambridge University in Mathematics and Management Science and is Fellow of the British Computer Society, a Fellow of the Institution of Engineering and Technology and a Liveryman of the Worshipful Company of Information Technologists.
 The business address of Mr. Haviland is 8 Albany Park Road, Kingston Upon Thames, London, KT2 5SW, United Kingdom.

 Mario P. Vitale was appointed to our Board of Directors in October 2017.
 He has over 40 years of experience in the insurance industry.
-Currently, Mario serves as the Chief Executive Officer of Resilience Cyber Insurance Solutions, a startup of a cyber insurance platform for insurance, a member of the advisory board of Kalepa Insurance and Director on the Board of Broad Street Partners, an insurance brokerage Services Company.
+Currently, Mr. Vitale serves as the Chief Executive Officer of Resilience Cyber Insurance Solutions, a startup of a cyber-insurance platform for insurance, a member of the advisory board of Kalepa Insurance and Director on the Board of Broad Street Partners, an insurance brokerage Services Company.
 He also serves as the Trustee of St John's University College of Insurance and the Director of Growthsource Academy, a non-profit organization.
 Most recently, he was the Chief Executive Officer of Aspen Insurance, a leading specialty insurer.
 In his previous roles, he has been the Chief Executive Officer of Zurich Insurance Group's Global Corporate business in North America from October 2006 to March 2011 and the Chief Executive Officer of Willis North America from January 2000 to October 2006.
 He was the Chairman of the Board of Blue Marble, a micro-insurance company from February 2016 to April 2017.
-The business address of Mr. Vitale is 3440 Thornbury Ln Bonita Springs, Florida 34134, United States.
+The business address of Mr. Vitale is 1300 S Miami Ave, Unit 3705, Miami FL 33130 United States.

 Jason Liberty was appointed to our Board of Directors in February 2020.
-Mr. Liberty brings over 21 years of finance experience and deep domain expertise in the travel and leisure vertical.
-Currently, Mr. Liberty is the Executive Vice President and Chief Financial Officer for Royal Caribbean Cruises Ltd. He is responsible for overseeing their finance and accounting, strategic planning, information technology, supply chain, port operations, legal and risk management functions.
+Mr. Liberty brings over 24 years of finance experience and deep domain expertise in the travel and leisure vertical.
+Currently, Mr. Liberty is the Director, President and Chief Executive Officer for Royal Caribbean Cruises Ltd ("Royal Caribbean").
+Since joining Royal Caribbean in 2005, Mr. Liberty has had many roles, most recently as Executive Vice President and Chief Financial Officer in his former role.
+He was responsible for overseeing their finance and accounting, strategy, shared service operations, technology, supply chain, port operations, legal and risk management functions.
 Before joining Royal Caribbean Cruises Ltd. in 2005, he was a senior manager with KPMG, LLP.
+Mr Liberty earned his MBA from University of North Carolina at Chapel-Hill, Kenan-Flagler Business School.
 The business address of Mr. Liberty is 1050, Caribbean Way, Miami FL33131.